WICG/attribution-reporting-api/EVENT.md

 deleted.
 Default is 30 days, with a maximum value of 30 days.
 The maximum expiry can also vary between browsers.
 This will be rounded to the nearest day.

--   `source_priority`: (optional) a signed 64-bit integer used to prioritize this source with respect to other matching sources.
-When a trigger redirect is received, the browser will find the matching source with highest `source_priority` value and generate a report.
+-   `priority`: (optional) a signed 64-bit integer used to prioritize this source with respect to other matching sources.
+When a trigger redirect is received, the browser will find the matching source with highest `priority` value and generate a report.
 The other sources will not generate reports.

 Once this header is received, the browser will proceed with [handling an